likki0207/Machine-learning-projects/README.md

 (h) Print titles of first 5 movies

 ## Project-2

+Upper Confidence Bound, One of the simplest policies for making decisions based on action values estimates is greedy action selection.
+This means, that in order to choose an action we compute an estimated value of all the possible actions and pick the one which has the highest estimate.
+In this project we will be using the same approach to estimate the advertisement which was clicked maximum number of times by the user.
+The dataset which we will be using for this is "Ads_CTR_Optimisation.csv".
+In this dataset we are given the information of 10 ADs and 10000 users.
+If the user clicks on a particular Advertisement then it will be marked as 1 else 0.

+### -> Steps to implement this project:

 ## Project-3 - Predicting the salary of an employee based on his/her years of experience
 In this project we will be using Simple linear regression model.
 In statistics, simple linear regression is a linear regression model with a single explanatory variable.
 That is, it concerns two-dimensional sample points with one independent variable and one dependent variable (conventionally, the x and y coordinates in a Cartesian coordinate system) and finds a linear function (a non-vertical straight line) that, as accurately as possible, predicts the dependent variable values as a function of the independent variable.
 In this we are using a very small datset having only 2 columns, i.e., YearsExperience	and the Salary.